alexahdp/breadcrumbs/dev/aws_solution_architect_associate_exam_notes.md

 **AWS RAM - Resource Access Manager**

 Many accounts can share some resources
-For example: VPC, private network
+For example: subnets, transit gateways, license manager

 **AWS SSO**
 May be used to provide access tokens instead of STS